-You may have heard us mention that our new EDA sneaker is made in small batch production, which means quantities are limited.
+You may have heard us mention that our d'Orsay sneakers are made in small batch production, which means quantities are limited.
 We recently visited our sneaker factory in the Alicante region of Spain and brought along our friend and photographer, Maria del Rio to document the steps to making one pair of sneakers.
 There are over 200 steps in this arduous process and many hands will touch one shoe.
 Our sneakers are very unique because, in order to obtain the d’Orsay look, we have to use a vulcanized sole.
 We found the only factory in Europe that can accomplish this technique and they were kind enough to let us show you the process.
 It means so much to us that our worlds are finally meeting.
 As the importance of knowing where products are coming from and who is making them, it is our extreme pleasure to introduce you to our family in Spain.
 This is who makes your sneakers.

 Rafa, Cristina, Raul, Megan, and Miguel in our sneaker factory.
 Miguel owns the factory and Rafa and Raul run all of our production in Spain.